lelou6666/nimbus-docs/phantom/protocol.rst

 `Create Launch Configuration <http://docs.amazonwebservices.com/AutoScaling/latest/GettingStartedGuide/CreateASGroup.html#create-launch-config>`_
 Pick a launch configuration name and append "@<sitename>" to it.
-Then that name will be used to manage what each site will run via the Create Launch Configuration REST API call.
+Then that name will be used to manage what each site will run via the Create Launch Configuration Autoscale API call.

 Once a launch configuration is created, the user will launch an "Auto Scale Group".
 To do this the user must pick three things: